1j01/textual-paint/README.md

 - Status bar description can be left blank when selecting a menu item <!--I'm guessing Leave can come after close-->
 - Menu items like Copy/Cut/Paste are not grayed out when inapplicable.
 Only unimplemented items are grayed out.
 - Set As Wallpaper may not work on your system.
 For me, on Ubuntu, the wallpaper setting is updated but the picture is not, unless I manually pick it.
 There is however untested support for many platforms, and you may have better luck than me.
+- If you paste and then stamp the selection with Ctrl+Click, the stamps can't be undone.
+An undo state is only created when finalizing the selection, for pasted selections.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)